Plane evacuation slide falls into backyard of Chicago home

 No injuries have been reported from the incident.

-According to the Federal Aviation Administration (FAA), maintenance workers at O’Hare discovered an emergency evacuation slide was missing from a United Airlines Boeing 767 that had just landed safely after a flight from Zurich, Switzerland sometime Monday afternoon.
+According to the Federal Aviation Administration, maintenance workers at O’Hare found that an emergency evacuation slide was missing from a United Airlines Boeing 767 that had landed safely after a flight from Zurich, Switzerland sometime Monday afternoon.

 United said it was seeking to find out exactly how the slide ended up in the neighborhood.